se6wagner/Email2Apex/README.md

-		, String className // Name of the Apex class to execute , Object paramsObj // Object holding parameters used by the executed class , Boolean doSerialze // True serializes the paramsObj to JSON , Boolean checkResult // True to throw an Exception if result is negativ );
+		, String className // Name of the Apex class to execute , Object paramsObj // Object holding parameters used by the executed class , Boolean doSerialze // True serializes the paramsObj to JSON , Boolean checkResult // True to throw an Exception if Email Service result is negativ );